 Care & Treatment

 Both men and women experience a drop-off in sex hormones such as estrogen, testosterone, and others involved in sexual response with age.
-This usually happens for women around the time of menopause.
+This usually occurs in women around the time of menopause.

 Women used to be prescribed oral estrogen replacement therapy after menopause.
 However, oral estrogen therapy may not be appropriate for some women because of the danger of stroke, blood clots, and cancer.
 Instead, pain caused by vaginal dryness and thinning during sex can be effectively and easily treated with vaginal creams or tablets that contain low doses of estrogen.
 An “estrogen ring” can be prescribed as well.
 The ring gradually releases estrogen into vaginal tissues and is replaced every few months.
 Side effects are generally rare and mild.
 Since the estrogen stays in the area it is applied, it has no systemic (whole body) effects.
 Something to keep in mind is that these treatments improve the health of vaginal tissue, but they do not have an effect on your feelings of sexual desire or satisfaction.